 Windows Phone OS to Grow by 28% in the Next Five Years

-It is predicted that Android will be in clear lead, capturing more than three-forth of the total smartphone operating system share in 2018, despite of declining market share in next five years.
+It is predicted that Android will be in the clear lead, capturing more than three-forth of the total smartphone operating system share in 2018, despite declining market share in next five years.
 The growth of Windows Phone OS is expected at the expense of Android, whose market share will decline to 77.6% in next five years.
 The shipment of Windows Phone smartphone is likely to grow from 43.3 million in 2014 to 115.3 million, rolling a CAGR of 28.1%.
-The acquisition of Nokia Corporation (ADR) (NYSE:NOK) and ongoing partnerships with other OEM’s will help Microsoft Corporation (NASDAQ:MSFT) increase the demand of Windows Phone smartphone.
+The acquisition of Nokia Corporation (ADR) (NYSE:NOK) and ongoing partnerships with other OEM’s will help Microsoft Corporation (NASDAQ:MSFT) increase the demand for Windows Phone smartphone.
 Apple is reportedly planning to launch iPhone 6 later this year, however, growing demand in price sensitive market is unlikely to help iPhone much to improve its market share.
 The noticeable slash in the ASP of Android smartphone and Windows Phone are other factors contributing to their sizeable market share.

 In spite of the declining ASP of smartphones, users want a top – notch device at a budget price and this is the major driving factor in overall market growth.
 Android, being an open source operating system and platform to low-cost devices, has managed to hold its lead.
 It will be interesting to watch out for Apple’s strategy to save its market.
-On the other hand, India will be major destination for the smartphone vendors.
+On the other hand, India will be a major destination for the smartphone vendors.